quebec-group/face/README.md

 # face
 Contains the build files for a machine which runs the face recognition engine Uses OpenCV for face detection and video processing, with Java bindings.

+- From the top directory, use `run.sh` to run the code, eg:
+-- ./run.sh FaceDaemon x y z